SreeramVipparla/NASA_API_Mars_Rover_Dashboard/README.md

 3. Run `yarn start`, and make sure no error occurs.

-4. Go to http:localhost:3000 to preiew the dashboard.
+4. Go to `http:localhost:3000` to preview the dashboard.